mantidproject/mantid/dev-docs/source/Logging.rst

   logging.formatters.f1.pattern = %s-[%p] %t
   logging.formatters.f1.times = UTC

-This specifies that the logging comments will go to the console as well as a file called *mantid.log*.
+This specifies that the logging comments will go to the console as well as a file called :code:`mantid.log`.
 In the example here the level is set to debug, so all the messages will be output.
 In production this will usually be set to information.
-One could also alter the logging level programmatically using *ConfigService*.
+One could also alter the logging level programmatically using :code:`ConfigService`.
-For example, in python:
+For example, in :code:`python`:

 .. code-block:: python